dankuck/vue-easeljs/README-draft.md

     width="400"
 />

-We've got a sprite sheet, but we need to put a sprite in it.
+We've got a sprite sheet, but we need a sprite to use it with:

 ```
 // Gary.vue